 Bruce L. Brown testifies that modern prophets have revealed and will continue to reveal important truths about the great plan of redemption.

-God's plan of salvation includes "free agency" - the freedom to choose.
-That cannot be taken away, but our "freedom," or ability to act on our choices, can.
+God's plan includes agency, the freedom to choose.
+That cannot be taken away, but our freedom, or ability to act on our choices, can.

 The gift of agency is central to the Plan of Salvation.
 Using our agency to follow God's commandments gives us true independence and power over our destiny.

 God grant that we may all believe and know and understand the great eternal verities by which salvation comes and that, believing and knowing and understanding, we may so live as to gain eternal life.

 Repentance means that we have faith in the Lord Jesus Christ, that we forsake our sins, that we come into the church and kingdom of God on earth and receive the Holy Ghost.

 Though the plan of salvation is universal, it is also extremely personal.
 Each of us must follow our own path of repentance, covenant-making, and obedience.